codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/content/migration-roadmap.md

 	* Sentence count
 	* Reading level
 	* Number of visits
 * Analyze your content based on its metrics.
 Assign a specific action to each URL-- such as "keep", "remove", "update", etc. For example, if a page hasn't been accessed in the last year, and isn't legally required information, it should be removed.
 Pages that have duplicate information and purposes should be consolidated into one page.
-Pages that contain outdated information should either be removed (if no longer applicable) or updated to reflect current statuses.

 ##3.
 Develop a Content Strategy